 We then walk from the shrine to the beautiful tree-lined avenue of Omotesando for some modern-day culture.
 Here the world’s super-brands sit comfortably alongside edgy Japanese designers, avant-garde architecture, and Harajuku’s teen pop-culture.

 In the afternoon it’s your chance to explore Japan’s vibrant capital on your own.
 You may like to spend the afternoon enjoying some traditional Japanese art at Nezu Museum or Ota Memorial Museum of Art.
-Why not check out the latest technology in Akihabara or experiencing the cool urban buzz of Shibuya?
+Why not check out the latest technology in Akihabara or experience the cool urban buzz of Shibuya?
 The night-time neon of Shinjuku shouldn't be missed either.
-Just wandering the local backstreets of one of the worlds safest and most populous cities, is a really wonderful experience.
+Just wandering the local backstreets of one of the world's safest and most populous cities, is a really wonderful experience.

 Day 4: Matsumoto

 In the morning you leave Tokyo heading west on Japan’s impressive bullet train – the shinkansen - to Matsumoto in Nagano Prefecture, heartland of the Japan Alps.
 At this time of the year, as you leave the lowlands, the Autumn colours are all ablaze.
 Surrounded by mountains, Matsumoto’s own beginnings go back to the 8th century, later becoming an important castle town ruled by a powerful local clan during Japan’s feudal period.

 Today the city is popular for its cosmopolitan atmosphere, galleries and stunning alpine setting.
 It’s also home to the impressive Matsumoto Castle, Japan’s oldest wooden castle and one of the nation’s four castles designated as National Treasures.
 Still in impeccable original condition, you will have the chance to explore its wooden interior and climb to the top of its distinctive black-and-white turret.